PDM4AR/exercises/docs/00-preliminaries.md

 Notes for __Windows__ users:
 - VS Code with Dev Container extension(see below) automatically forwards your cached credential from Windows to the container.
 This means you can perform all Git operations both on Windows and inside the container without re-authenticating.
-- If you clone the repository on Windows (as instructed above), remember that our Linux-based container will access the files through the Windows filesystem.
+- If you clone the repository on Windows, remember that our Linux-based container will access the files through the Windows filesystem.
 This causes significant overhead for file-intensive operations (e.g., I/O, dependency installation). **For this course, the impact is negligible since no bulky I/O operations are expected.**
 - Cloning the repository inside WSL instead of Windows avoids the overhead for file-intensive operations.
-It requires configuring GCM on WSL separately.
+However, it requires configuring GCM on WSL separately.
 If you are interested in following this approach (not necessary for this course). instructions are available [here](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/wsl.md#configuring-wsl-with-git-for-windows-recommended).

 #### _Resources_
 {: #git-resources}